|

 So far so good.

 Now, to look under the bed.
-He took a baseball bat from the closet
+He took a baseball bat from the

-garbage bag.
+from a large garbage bag.

 Hesitantly, he extended his arm and reached for it.
 The bag’s